 Freeze a carrot and give it them to chew.
 Buy a knuckle bone in the meat department, give it to them raw, it will keep them busy for hours.
 Fill a “kong” with peanut butter and freeze it before you give it to them.
 Do not use chew hooves, they can sliver and fragment and be harmful to intestines.
 Rawhides can be dangerous if swallowed whole.

 Dogs chew because they are a puppy or they are bored, lonely, fearful or anxious.
 Chewing becomes the displacement behavior.
 If you catch your dog chewing something you don’t want him to, please don’t hit him/her.
-Simply use a stern voice and tell them “no” and give them something that is OK to chew.
-Always give them something else to chew instead.
+Simply say “opps, bad choice” redirect them by giving them something else that is safe and OK to chew instead.

 If your dog has an “accident” in the house use white vinegar to clean it up.
 White vinegar removes the smell of urine and will discourage the dog from going in the same spot again.
 White vinegar is safe to use on carpets and furniture.
 I use it in the final rinse when washing my dog’s bedding since it is a natural deodorizer.